Lathe Calibration 101

 2: PLAYBACK CALIBRATION

-The only volume that matters when cutting is what you're actually putting onto the disc, and the only way to measure this accurately is from your VU level meter.
-You must calibrate your playback to 0 VU using a professional test record (we use the Ortofon Test Record).
-When setting your cutting volume, you monitor your cut and take your volume reading from this level meter.
-0 VU is a good volume to learn with, later you'll be able to cut much louder.
-If you're using a level meter that only goes to 0dB at the end of the scale, you should remove these markings and set 0 VU at the end of your yellow LEDs, giving you headroom when cutting louder.
+The only volume that matters is what's going onto the disc, measured from your VU meter.
+First, calibrate your playback to 0 VU using a professional test record (we use the Ortofon Test Record).
+When cutting, monitor your levels from this meter, 0 VU is a good starting point for cutting level, and you can push louder as you gain experience.
+If your meter only goes to 0dB, remove those markings and treat the end of your yellow LEDs as 0 VU, giving yourself headroom for louder cuts.

 3: CUTTING CALIBRATION